jeremytammik/moniwonig/README.md

 in other words, i can edit my web page directly in markdown.

 many thanks to theo armour, who implemented this all in his [explayrimental Showdown demo for Jeremy](https://github.com/theo-armour/explayrimental/tree/gh-pages/tammik/showdown)!

+question: how to handle links within the document? is that possible? maybe specify an id to jump to?